Gearbox-protocol/dev-docs/pages/bots/limit-orders.md

 Let's analyze what's going on here.

-First, `_validateOrder` function is called to check if the given order can be executed:
+First, the `_validateOrder` function is called to check if the given order can be executed:
 * the order must not be expired, if deadline is set;
 * the trigger condition must hold, if trigger price is set;
-* the borrower must have an account in the manager, and this account must have a non-zero balance of the input token.
+* the credit account must exist in the manager, and belong to the specified borrower.
+The account must have a non-zero balance of the input token.

 It also computes the correct amount of input token that must be spent in the multicall (smaller of the account's balance and order size) and the minimum amount of output token that should be received.